DeuceEFI/Jaguar-Assembly-Manual/doc/rev_A3/installation_injectors.md

 ###For 8 cylinder engine

 ####Configure MCU Outputs to Injector MOSFETs
-/-- 337x260 img/placeholder_image.png "8 cylinder injection inputs"
+/-- 248x576 img/injector_jumpers.png "8 cylinder injection inputs"

-- Jumper from P20 pin 1 to P21 Pin 1
-- Jumper from P20 pin 2 to P21 Pin 2
-- Jumper from P20 pin 3 to P21 Pin 3
-- Jumper from P20 pin 4 to P21 Pin 4
 - Jumper from P34 pin 1 to P34 Pin 2 --This allows Q1 and Q2 to be driven by Port T4
 - Jumper from P34 pin 3 to P34 Pin 4 --This allows Q3 and Q4 to be driven by Port T5
 - Jumper from P34 pin 5 to P34 Pin 6 --This allows Q5 and Q6 to be driven by Port T6